-Any actions that the Council is taking in relation to financial recovery processes that may have given rise to the complaint will be placed on hold pending the outcome of the complaint investigation.
+For any complaints that are being investigated by the council e.g. enforcement, collection of outstanding charges, that may have given rise to the complaint, will be placed on hold pending the outcome of the complaint investigation.

 Putting things right